Joe Smith (basketball): Minnesota Timberwolves (1999–2001)

-Despite a drop in production, Smith was seen still as a hot commodity in the free agency blitz that followed the strike in lockout 1998.
-In what seemed at the time like a bizarre move, Smith signed for very little money with the Minnesota Timberwolves.
-For the next two years, Smith played very productively at small forward alongside All-Star Kevin Garnett.
+Despite a drop in production, Smith was still considered a hot commodity in free agency following the 1998 lockout.
+In an unexpected move, Smith signed for very little money with the Minnesota Timberwolves.
+For the next two years, Smith played well at small forward alongside All-Star Kevin Garnett.

 Timberwolves salary cap scandal

 Following the 1999–2000 season, it was discovered that Smith was involved in a salary cap-evading scandal involving Timberwolves owner Glen Taylor and general manager Kevin McHale.
 Smith was allegedly promised a future multimillion-dollar deal if he signed with the team for below market value, allowing the team to make some additional player moves in the short term.
 As part of the deal, Smith signed three one-year contracts for less than $3 million apiece, allowing the Timberwolves to retain his "Bird rights" and exceed the cap to re-sign him.
 At the end of the last one-year contract, Smith could have signed a new long-term contract that would have paid as much as $86 million.

 The beginning of the end for the illicit deal came when Smith's agent, Andrew Miller, left the sports marketing firm helmed by Eric Fleisher and retained Smith and Garnett as clients.
 Fleisher sued, and details of the illegal contract came to light in discovery.
 NBA Commissioner David Stern severely punished the Timberwolves in response.
 He fined the team $3.5 million and voided all three short-term contracts—and with them, Smith's "Bird rights."
 He also barred Taylor from having any role in the Timberwolves' operations until August 31, 2001, and forced McHale to take an unpaid leave of absence through July 31, 2001.
 More seriously in the long run, Stern stripped the Timberwolves of their first-round draft picks in 2001, 2002, 2003, 2004 and 2005 (though the 2003 and 2005 picks were ultimately returned).

 The team still found success, culminating in 2004 when the Timberwolves finished with the best record in the Western Conference, and advanced all the way to the Western Conference Finals.